Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Paul, in about A.D.
 50, traveled from Asia into Europe and began preaching the Gospel at Philippi "on the day of weeks" -- Pentecost, according to the Greek text (Acts 16:13).
 After spending a few weeks at Philippi (verse 12), Thessalonica (Acts 17:1), Berea (verse 10) and Athens (verse 15), Paul came to Corinth in the late summer of A.D.
 50 (Acts 18:1).
 He spent several Sabbaths teaching in the synagogue (verse 4), and continued holding meetings in the house of Justus (verse 7) for "a year and six months" (verse 11).
 This brings us to sometime during the spring of A.D.
 52. After a riot in Corinth had been quelled, Paul "tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria" (verse 18).
 By now it was well into the summer of A.D.
 52, which means that the feasts of Unleavened Bread and Pentecost were both past.
 The major autumn Feast of Tabernacles was fast approaching.

-Since Paul kept YEHOVAH's commanded festivals, including the Feast of Tabernacles, why do some claim that he taught it wasn't necessary for gentile Christians to keep YEHOVAH's Holy Days?
+Since Paul kept YEHOVAH's commanded festivals, including the Feast of Tabernacles, why do some claim that he taught it wasn't necessary for Israelite Christians in the dispersion to keep YEHOVAH's Holy Days?
 Never once did he say this.

 "Ye Observe Days"

 Some misunderstand and pervert the meaning of Paul's statement in Galatians 4:10, "Ye observe days, and months, and times, and years."
 Is Paul here labeling the observance of YEHOVAH God's Holy Days unnecessary?